 - if you are allergic to lacosamide, or any of the other ingredients of this medicine (listed in section 6).
-If you are not sure whether you are allergic, please discuss with your doctor - if you have a certain type of heart beat problem called second- or third-degree AV block.
+If you are not sure whether you are allergic, please discuss with your doctor - if you are allergic to peanut or soya. - if you have a certain type of heart beat problem called second- or third-degree AV block.